 For many people, a walk-in bath is a major undertaking, representing a large financial expense as well as a big change in every day living.
 This is why, when it comes to choosing a walk-in bath or easy access shower, being able to visit a showroom displaying these items is important to ensuring you’re making the choice that is right for you.
-Understandably, what may look like a good idea in a picture may not be right in reality, especially as many people’s mobility is so variable.
+Understandably, what may look like a good idea in a picture might not be suitable in reality, especially as many people’s mobility is so variable.
 This is why our appointment only showroom in Henley on Thames, along with our mobile showroom that brings our products to you, has proved invaluable to our customers.

 A recent appointment in our showroom illustrated this point perfectly.
 A gentleman arrived to view our walk-in baths assisted by his two daughters.
 On arrival he was supported on each arm by his daughters.
 In discussion, we found out he had balance problems, was very unsteady on his feet and had fallen over in his bath tub in the last few weeks.